keum/SOTM-US16/README.md

 * Description of the LA import
 * How to use open street map for journalism
 * Included building outlines, addresses, and building attributes from the LA County Assessor
-* Forked code on github from New York
+* Forked code on GitHub from New York
 * Used  Census block groups for units in OSM Tasking Manager (local version)
 * Attendance dropped off as more and more "parties" were held
 * Decided not to include addresses because apartment complexes are all stacked for entire complexes.
 * There are some systematic problems that still need to be cleaned-up
 * Debbie Represent!
   * Any effort to abstract the process and make a guide and method
-  * Osm wiki has really good import documentation
+  * OSM wiki has really good import documentation
 * Miami has an initiative modeled after this.

 Building community through mapathons and community mapping - Drishte